pzompa/PP1-Om-Yoga/README.md

 ## Deployment to Github Pages:
    * The site was deployed to GitHub pages.
 The steps to deploy are as follows:
-   * n the GitHub repository, navigate to the Settings tab
+   * Open the GitHub repository, navigate to the Settings tab
    * From the menu on left select 'Pages'
    * From the source section drop-down menu, select the Branch: main
    * Click 'Save'